Pikaro/minmon/README.md

 - Try closing the xterm that opens as usual.
 It seems to close, but your tray will have an xterm icon.
 Click that, and it reappears; click it again, it disappears again.
 Right-click the icon to terminate the xterm.
 - Try the same on a normal xterm - it doesn't get and icon and closes normally.
 - Put things such as minmon launch firefox, minmon launch evolution, minmon launch xchat... in your autostart.
 If you hand it the -min parameter (minmon -min firefox) it will start minimized.
 (This works in like 95% of cases because sometimes, unexpected child windows will spawn first.)
 - minmon stop and minmon restart are mainly for playing around with things and not really useful to the average user.
+They're not for interacting with children, only with the daemon! minmon-close, minmon-hide-all, minmon-state-visible etc. can be freely abused in order to produce scripted behavior.

 ======